opensourceoptions/opensourceoptions.github.io/_drafts/numpy_005_methods-to-create-arrays.md

 {% endhighlight %}

 ## `numpy.ones()`
+As you might guess, `numpy.ones()` does the same thing as `numpy.zeros()`, except it fills the array with a value of one instead of zero.

+The code below creates a 3x4 array of ones with an integer data type.

+{% highlight python %}
+#create an array of ones
+o = np.ones((3,4), dtype=np.int)
+{% endhighlight %}

+{% highlight python %}
+print o

+[[1 1 1 1]
+ [1 1 1 1]
+ [1 1 1 1]]
+{% endhighlight %}

 ## `numpy.arange()`
+`numpy.arange()` is a very useful function to fill an array with a sequence of numbers.
+This function requires 1-4 arguments.
+A brief explanation of the arguments will be given here, with the details illustrated in code examples below.
+The first argument is required and specifies a starting value, or a number of values.
+The second specifies a stopping value.
+The thrid specifies a step values.
+The fourth is the same `dtype` argument we've used before which specifies the data type of the array.

+If only the `start` argument is specified, an array ranging from zero to `start` will be returned.
+Let's give this a try with a start value of 2.

+{% highlight python %}
+#create an array with 2 sequential elements
+a = np.arange(2)
+{% endhighlight %}

+This will result in an array with two elements.
+Those elements will be 0 and 1.

+{% highlight python %}
+print a

+[0 1]
+{% endhighlight %}

+We can specify both a `start` and `stop` value to include any consecutive sequence of numbers in an array.

+{% highlight python %}
+#create an array with the values 5-10
+a = np.arange(5,11)
+{% endhighlight %}

+Let's check our work to make sure we get the expected result.

+{% highlight python %}
+print a

+[ 5  6  7  8  9 10]
+{% endhighlight %}

+If we want all even numbers from 10 - 30, we can add the step variable of 2, as follows.

+{% highlight python %}
+#create an array with even values from 10-30
+a = np.arange(10,31,2)
+{% endhighlight %}

+Again, let's check our work.

+{% highlight python %}
+print a

+[10 12 14 16 18 20 22 24 26 28 30]
+{% endhighlight %}

+Notice that `numpy.arange()` only creates 1D arrays.
+That could be somewhat inconvenient if we're looking for a multidimensional array.
+Luckily, we can add `numpy.reshape()` on the end to change the shape of the resulting array.
+Let's try this by creating a 3x3 array that ranges from 0 to 8.

+{% highlight python %}
+#create a 3x3 array ranging from 0 to 8
+a = np.arange(9).reshape((3,3))
+{% endhighlight %}

+Again, we'll check our work.

+{% highlight python %}
+print a

+[[0 1 2]
+ [3 4 5]
+ [6 7 8]]
+{% endhighlight %}

+Now let's try for a 3x3x3 array ranging from 0 to 26.

+{% highlight python %}
+#create a 3x3x3 array ranging from 0 to 26
+a = np.arange(27).reshape((3,3,3))
+{% endhighlight %}

+And check our work.

+{% highlight python %}
+print a

+[[[ 0  1  2]
+  [ 3  4  5]
+  [ 6  7  8]]

+ [[ 9 10 11]
+  [12 13 14]
+  [15 16 17]]

+ [[18 19 20]
+  [21 22 23]
+  [24 25 26]]]
+{% endhighlight %}

 # Import tabular data to an array

+# More to learn

 {% highlight python %}
 {% endhighlight %}